-Throughout the chapter, we assume that zero-based indexing is used in strings.
-Thus, a string s of length n consists of characters s[0], s[1], ..., s[n-1].
-The set of characters that may appear in strings is called an alphabet.
+An alphabet is a set of characters that may appear in strings.
 For example, the alphabet {A,B,...,Z} consists of the capital letters of English.

-A substring is a sequence of consecutive characters in a string.
-We use the notation s[a...b] to refer to a substring of s that begins at position a and ends at position b.
-A string of length n has n(n + 1)/2 substrings.
-For example, the substrings of ABCD are A, B, C, D, AB, BC, CD, ABC, BCD and ABCD.
+A substring is a sequence of consecutive characters of a string.
+The number of substrings of a string is n(n + 1)/2.
+For example, the substrings of the string ABCD are A, B, C, D, AB, BC, CD, ABC, BCD and ABCD.

-A subsequence is a sequence of (not necessarily consecutive) characters in a string in their original order.
-A string of length n has $2^n - 1$ subsequences.
-For example, the subsequences of ABCD are A, B, C, D, AB, AC, AD, BC, BD, CD, ABC, ABD, ACD, BCD and ABCD.
+A subsequence is a sequence of (not necessarily consecutive) characters of a string in their original order.
+The number of subsequences of a string is $2^n - 1$.
+For example, the subsequences of the string ABCD are A, B, C, D, AB, AC, AD, BC, BD, CD, ABC, ABD, ACD, BCD and ABCD.

 A prefix is a subtring that starts at the beginning of a string, and a suffix is a substring that ends at the end of a string.
-For example, the prefixes of ABCD are A, AB, ABC and ABCD, and the suffixes of ABCD are D, CD, BCD and ABCD.
+For example, for the string ABCD, the prefixes are A, AB, ABC and ABCD and the suffixes are D, CD, BCD and ABCD.

-A rotation can be generated by moving the characters of a string one by one from the beginning to the end (or vice versa).
-For example, the rotations of ABCD are ABCD, BCDA, CDAB and DABC.
+A rotation can be generated by moving characters one by one from the beginning to the end of a string (or vice versa).
+For example, the rotations of the string ABCD are ABCD, BCDA, CDAB and DABC.